JEdward7777/doctrine_detector/results/questions/Symbolism_of_the_Lamb.md

 [Index](../../index.md)
-# Symbolism of the Lamb
+# Question Symbolism of the Lamb
 ## Question
 What is the significance of using a lamb for sacrifices in the Bible, and how does this relate to the concept of atonement?